 - Rakuro Maru Party (remained behind sick at Saigon)

 - Return Details 1945:

 - Saigon-Bankok-Singapore by aircraft, Singapore-Sydney, HMT Highland Chieftan, Sydney-Melbourne-Perth by troop train.

 Manwaring is pronounced MANN ARING i.e. silent W.

 George Hancock with Dorothy & Bryan Manwaring

-Manwaring was selected in Singapore with the first work party to leave the Island, and to work on the Burma end of the Burma-Thai Railway.
-There were 3,000 Australian POWs in ‘A’ Force Burma – which sailed 14 May 1942 to south west coast of Burma.
+Manwaring was selected in Singapore with the first work party to leave the Island, to work on the Burma end of Burma-Thai Railway.
+There were 3,000 Australian POWs in ‘A’ Force Burma – who sailed 14 May 1942 to south west coast of Burma where they would firstly repair three bombed airfields left by the defeated British.
+This task in lower south-west Burma lasted from May through to September.
 By 1st October, most of the POWs of Green Force would start work on the rail link at Kendau 4.8km Camp, Burma.

 Les Cody of “Ghosts in Khaki” wrote of Ye Camp, Burma

 “The men had by now adapted to a basic existence as POWs – the rice diet, living conditions and had learned to go with the flow on work parties with the Japanese.
 However they did not at any stage, surrender their personal independence.”